FAQs for America's 11 Most Endangered Historic Places

 What criteria guide the selection of sites for the 11 Most Endangered Historic Places list?

-When evaluating a potential place for inclusion on the list, the National Trust’s team considers a range of factors including significance, local support for preservation, the urgency of the threat, and the potential solutions to that threat, including the broader impact that an endangered designation might have on saving and activating the place.
+When evaluating a potential place for inclusion on the list, the National Trust’s team considers a range of factors including history and significance, local support for preservation, the urgency of the threat, and the potential solutions to that threat, including the broader impact that an endangered designation might have on saving and activating the place.
 Places do not need to be nationally significant or “famous” to make the list.
-We’re looking for places with compelling stories that matter to you and the people in your community.

 Does getting a site on the 11 Most Endangered Historic Places list prevent it from being demolished?